Library Collection Development Policies

-The Current Books Section (CBS) offers the CC community a modest selection of recent publications for leisure reading.
+The Leisure Reading Section offers the CC community a modest selection of recent publications for leisure reading.
 It includes a selection from many genres, including Biography, True Adventure, Women’s Fiction, General Fiction, Science Fiction, Popular Science, Nature Writing, History, Political Essays, Popular Culture, etc. The collection is not intended to be a comprehensive collection of titles currently available in bookstores but rather to offer CC readers a sampling of best sellers and other current titles that are being reviewed and discussed by the reading public.
-The collection is weeded semi-annually.
 Titles are then transferred into the permanent collection.

 As a general policy, the library does not purchase copies of required textbooks for Colorado College classes, and students should not rely on the library for access to texts.
 Exceptions may be made for textbooks which are considered standard reference works in the subject area.
 The library will purchase editions of literary or nonfiction monographs that are selected as readings for classes and are not represented in the library collection.

 Requests for Subscriptions

 The library’s Collection Development Group reviews all requests for new subscriptions.
 Faculty should send these requests to their library liaison, who will present the titles to the Collection Development Group.
 Because subscriptions represent an ongoing commitment of funds, library staff time, and shelving space, these requests are reviewed somewhat more stringently than book requests: the overriding factor in approval of a subscription request is the title’s usefulness for student research.
 The following factors are considered in evaluating requests for new subscriptions: